JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 4 - RxJs/Real time chat.md

 ### Design Document: Food Ordering and Chat Application

+## SwitchMap use case- Wait for the add to cart to finish before firing off again

 #### Overview

 The application allows users to order food from a menu and engage in chat rooms while waiting for their order.
 It will have real-time updates for order status and chat messages.